Exclusive: US finalizing plans to send Patriot missile defense system to Ukraine - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Oren Liebermann, Haley Britzky, Natasha Bertrand and Ben Kirby contributed to this reporting.
+CNN’s Haley Britzky, Natasha Bertrand and Ben Kirby contributed to this reporting.